GSTO1 Human

 Lecithin-Cholesterol Acyltransferase Human Recombinant, HEK

-LCAT Human Recombinant produced in HEK is a single, glycosylated, polypeptide chain containing 429 amino acids (25-440) which includes a 13 amino acid Flag Tag fused at N-terminus and having a total molecular mass of 48.5 kDa.
+Recombinant human LCAT, expressed in HEK cells, is a glycosylated polypeptide chain consisting of 429 amino acids (25-440).
+It includes a 13 amino acid Flag Tag at the N-terminus, resulting in a total molecular mass of 48.5 kDa.
+Purification is achieved using proprietary chromatographic techniques.

 Shipped with Ice Packs